 How many decimals of pi do you know?

 "Eleven.
 Or twelve.
 At some point, I decided to learn around ten because I discovered that my students know less.
 Sometimes, I like to joke with them and ask them how many digits they know.
 Usually it's four or five.
 So, to know ten is enough to beat them.

 I saw that UNESCO has proclaimed Pi Day to be the International Day of Mathematics, with a different theme each year.
 This year’s theme is "How can we make the world better with mathematics?".
 How would you answer that question?

 “It’s a big question.
 There are different aspects of it.
 One is technological.
 Take any technological achievement and you’ll se that mathematics is behind it.
-Another thing that’s a hot topic today, is mathematical modeling of pandemics.
+Another thing that’s a hot topic today, is mathematical modelling of pandemics.
 Apart from that, there are people who say that if you understand mathematics, you’ll understand logical reasoning, and if you understand logical reasoning, you’ll make better decisions.
-To that, I am more skeptical.
+To that, I am more sceptical.
 Like anyone else, mathematicians base their support of ideas on emotions.

 Are you going to celebrate the Pi Day on Sunday?

 “Yes, we always celebrate at home.
 My wife as a mathematician too.

 How will you celebrate?